marytts/marytts-wiki/HMMVoiceCreation.md

 ***

 ## <a name="stepII" /> II.
 Required programs and files
-We provide an script to facilitate the checking and installation of the necessary external programs, once MARY TTS has been installed, open a command line shell run the commands:
+We provide a script to facilitate the checking and installation of the necessary external programs, once MARY TTS has been installed, open a command line shell run the commands:

     cd $MARY_BASE/lib/external/
     ./check_install_external_programs.sh